opencadc/canfar-portal/docs/quick_start_en.md

 ## Introduction

-This quick start guide will demonstrate how to create a basic source detection pipeline operating on CFHT Megacam images within the CANFAR Virtual Machine (VM), fast access to the CADC archive and storage.
+This quick start guide will demonstrate how to create a basic source detection pipeline operating on CFHT Megacam images within the CANFAR Virtual Machine (VM), with fast access to the CADC archive and storage.
 It will go over the following steps:

 * create, configure, and interact with Compute Canada OpenStack cloud, and CANFAR VMs
 * access CADC VOSpace storage